Bidding au revoir to Sekupang terminal in Batam, it is the last we’ll see so much civilisation and boats jostling for space at the jetty.

 Each day, they would have an organised tour – either to visit a local village, a jungle waterfall hike, pottery-making or low ropes course.
-While we initially thought that we were able to pick and select the type of day tours available, only upon enquiring did we learn that each day’s social activities is fixed to one.
+While we initially thought that we were able to pick and select the type of day tours available, only upon enquiring did we learn that each day’s social activities are fixed to one.

 For the days that we stayed, we were only limited to a local village tour one day and a low ropes course on the second day.
-The much anticipated jungle waterfall hike and pottery-making were unavailable, much to our dismay.
+The much-anticipated jungle waterfall hike and pottery-making were unavailable, much to our dismay.

 We spent one of our mornings visiting a local village, that is part of the Riau islands.
-This is one of the ways Telunas brings sustainable positive impact to the surrounding communities and support the local economy.
+This is one of the ways Telunas brings sustainable positive impact to the surrounding communities and supports the local economy.

 Taking a boat to a predominantly Muslim village, it is mandatory to cover our shoulders and knees.
 With a population of about 1000, 70% of them are Muslim.
 We passed by a mosque juxtaposed with a nearby temple, a symbol of how different religions can live together harmoniously within a small village.

 Our guide also showed us the local school, and we got the chance to visit a local home of a fellow employee of Telunas.
-He treated us to homegrown fresh sugarcane shoot, and briefly shared about his family and garden.
+He treated us to homegrown fresh sugarcane shoots, and briefly shared about his family and garden.
 We also learned that electricity is only run for 6 hours each day, and the villagers draw water from a common water tank.

 Visit to sister property, Telunas Beach Resort

-We were consoled by the fact that we could request for a boat to transport us across to sister property, Telunas Beach Resort, to explore the grounds.
+We were consoled by the fact that we could request a boat to transport us across to their sister property, Telunas Beach Resort, to explore the grounds.
 As compared to the Beach Resort, Telunas Private Island definitely trumps in terms of the exclusivity, spaciousness of each villa and room views.